Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

 SHAP

 ℹ️ About
-This project delivers a scalable, interpretable, and high-performing Intrusion Detection System using XGBoost and is intended for:
+This project delivers a scalable, interpretable, and high-performing Intrusion Detection System using XGBoost on the NSL-KDD dataset.
+It is intended for:

-Researchers
+🔍 Researchers

-Cybersecurity professionals
+🛡️ Cybersecurity professionals

-ML enthusiasts
+🤖 Machine Learning enthusiasts

 📄 License
 © 2025 Agha Wafa Abbas — All rights reserved.